 The new housing is designed to make present the full spectrum of space, from the envelopment of one’s private space to the house community, the porch, the campus, and the community at large.

-This project was led by Duvall Decker Architects.
-The design team includes: Systems Engineering, Inc, Engineering Resource Group, Inc, and Spencer-Engineers, Inc.
+Duvall Decker was assisted by Systems Engineering, Inc, Engineering Resource Group, Inc, and Spencer-Engineers, Inc.